codedor/laravel-translatable-routes/README.md

 # Package for Laravel to make routes translatable

-##

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.
+Wrapper to define multiple locales for a website and associate a url per locale.

 ## Installation